lanhzwind/svSolver-on-Clusters/Sherlock.md

 ~~~

 #Testing
-Make sure openmpi/1.8.7/gcc and intel/13sp1up1 is loaded
+Make sure openmpi/1.8.7/intel (for Method 1) or openmpi/1.8.7/gcc and intel/13sp1up1 for (Method 2) is loaded

 ~~~
 sdev